-Intersubject Correlation Analysis: For the SS-IntDialog task, each participant saw two runs, each of which contained three different video clips (in the same order within a run).
-Half the participants saw version A, and half of the participants saw version B of these runs (same videos, different audio streams).
+For the SS-IntDialog task, each participant saw two runs, each of which contained three different video clips (in the same order within a run).
+Approximately half the participants saw version A, and the others saw version B of these runs (same videos, different audio streams).
 That is, if Elmo was speaking forward in the first clip in Run 1 version A, Elmo spoke backward in the first clip in Run 1 version B. We performed ISC analyses across the entire run, including the rest blocks between clips.
 ISC analyses were performed using in-lab scripts modeled after the tutorials in https://naturalistic-data.org/ (Chang et al., 2020).
-The preprocessed data were smoothed with a 6mm kernel, and then denoised using a GLM (6 realignment parameters, their squares, their derivatives, and squared derivatives), with outliers excluded using a dummy code, and average CSF activity and linear and quadratic trends regressed out.
-The timecourse was z-transformed to be centered at 0.
+The preprocessed data were smoothed with a 6 mm kernel, and then denoised using a GLM (six realignment parameters, their squares, their derivatives, and squared derivatives), with outliers excluded using a dummy code, and average CSF activity and linear and quadratic trends regressed out.
+The time course was z-transformed to be centered at 0.

-First, we extracted the timecourse per participant, per run for each language ss-fROI (defined as specified in General Methods, using the auditory language localizer).
-Using a leave-one-subject out approach, we calculated the correlation between the held-out subject's timecourse (i.e., the average response of that subject across all 100 voxels in that ROI) and (1) the average timecourse of the remaining participants who watched the same version of the stimuli, and (2) the average timecourse of the participants who watched the opposite version of the stimuli, for each language region.
-Next, we did the same analyses using the extracted timecourses per participant, per run for each of the ToM ss-fROIs.
-Finally, we repeated the same analysis with the extracted timecourses per participant, per run for each of the ToM ss-fROIs.
-Finally, we repeated the same analysis with the extracted timecourses per participant, per run for each of the ToM ss-fROIs.
-Finally, we repeated the same analysis with the extracted timecourses per participant, per run for each of the ToM ss-fROIs.
-Finally, we repeated the same analysis with the extracted timecourses per participant, per run for each of the ToM ss-fROIs.
-Finally, we repeated the same analysis with the extracted timecourses per participant, per run for each conversation ss-fROI, defined as the top 100 voxels for the [Forward Dialogue>Forward Monologue]>[Backward

-Dialogue>Backward Monologue] interaction contrast within 10mm spheres centered at the center of gravity point for each significant cluster in the group map (Supplementary Table 2).
+First, we extracted the time course per participant, per run for each language ss-fROI (defined as specified in General Methods, using the auditory language localizer).
+Using a leave-onesubject-out approach, we calculated the correlation between the held-out subject's time course (i.e., the average response of that subject across all 100 voxels in that ROI) and (1) the average time course of the remaining participants who watched the same version of the stimuli, and (2) the average time course of the participants who watched the opposite version of the stimuli, for each language region.
+Next, we did the same analyses using the extracted time courses per participant, per run for each of the ToM ss-fROIs.
+Finally, we repeated the same analysis with the extracted time courses per participant, per run for each conversation ss-fROI, defined as the top 100 voxels for the [Forward Dialogue > Forward Monologue] > [Backward Dialogue > Backward Monologue] interaction contrast within 10 mm spheres centered at the center of gravity point for each significant cluster in the group map (Supplementary Table 2).